jurstu/jurstu/sites/blog/content/posts/First-photos-with-apsc.md

-On the weekend of 21-23.08.2025 I went to my home, where I took some photos with my new camera
+On the weekend of 21-23.08.2025 I went to my home, where I took some photos with my new camera.

+I wouldn't say these are the best photos in the world, and I still have to learn a lot..
+Yet still, I'm happy with them!

 ![](https://zulu.hallotron.fyi/blogMedia/posts/firstPhotosWithRealCamera/DSCF7768.JPG)
 ![](https://zulu.hallotron.fyi/blogMedia/posts/firstPhotosWithRealCamera/DSCF7748.JPG)